InabaTatsuro/papers/README.md

 - reduce the memory requirements in relative position-based attention by "skewing"

 Graph-based Polyphonic Multitrack Music Generation [[Cosenza+, 23/7](https://arxiv.org/abs/2307.14928)][[#1](https://github.com/InabaTatsuro/papers/issues/1)]
-- Use graph to represent multitrack music score
+- Use a graph to represent the multitrack music score
 - Train GCN and VAE to generate graph (music)
 - Not good performance